siimsams/montonio-lhv-integration/README.md

 # Starting the application

-Make sure you rename empty.env found in lhv-integration-backend/ to .env and fill out all the variables in it.
+Make sure you rename empty.env found in lhv-integration-backend/ to .env and fill out all the empty variables in it.

 ### How to launch the containers:
 docker-compose up dev